Note: This post was updated July 2014.

 Learn what tools you need and define the scope of the project.

-Website vary greatly in the amount of time, effort, and money it takes to build them.
+Websites vary greatly in the amount of time, effort, and money it takes to build them.

 A photography portfolio is on the lower end of the time/effort/money scale, for example.
 They are not typically too complex, and the web has been around long enough that free, customizable content management systems are available in abundance that are adequate to get the job done.
 Same with blogs.
 You can use an existing platform (like Tumblr or Blogger), or you can download WordPress and install it on your own server.

 Not every website is so easy to create.
 Web apps are more complex and costly due to the necessity for back-end development (read: complex programming for customized functionality). eCommerce sites can be a massive drain on time and budgets simply because of their sheer size.
-Adding all the products, descriptions, a checkout system, user login, a settings panel, etc., and keeping everything up-to-date requires a lot of time and manpower.
+Adding all the products, descriptions, a checkout system, user login, a settings panel, etc., and keeping everything up-to-date requires a lot of time and human resources.

 Underestimating what it takes to build a website is a very common pitfall with uninitiated entrepreneurs, and can become a point of contention if these issues are not cleared up early in the project.